raghav-4002/raghav-4002/README.md

 # Hi, I'm Raghav!

-- I am a Computer Science student.
+- I am a 1st year Computer science student.
+- Currently, I'm working on:
+  - A Unix shell
+  - A command-line text editor
-- Currently, I'm learning:
+- Currenly, I'm learning:
-  - Low-level terminal programming using C language
+  - Algorithms and Data structures
-  - Linux and operating systems
+  - Linux and Unix operating system

-**And no, I'm not scared of the Commandline.**
+- I also love to solve problems on platforms like Advent of Code and Leetcode.